library(tidyverse)

 Current research

-As an introduction, see here some a recent research project we did, which used spatial interaction type of modelling to predict interregional trade flow, which web data (Tranos, Carrascal-Incera, and Willis 2022).
+As an introduction, see here a recent research project we did, which used a form of spatial interaction modelling to predict interregional trade flow, using web data (Tranos, Carrascal-Incera, and Willis 2022).

 Commuting data and networks